 As a result, people established a short form to represent large numbers.
 With that, we can write the total population in California as 39.2 million or the average net salary in the US as 31.1 thousand USD.

 The most common numbering systems to represent large numbers

 Around the world, there are numerous numbering systems adapted to represent large numbers.
 Here are some of the common numbering systems:

 Large scale system: This system is popular in European countries.
 It has a long history and is believed to have been first used in 1484 by the French mathematician Nicolas Chuquet.
 In this system, after a million, we have multiples of thousand and multiples of million.
 For example, a thousand times million is called milliard (109), and a million times million is a billion (1012).

 Short scale system: Since this system is common in America, we call it the American system.
 After a million, every increment of multiple of 1000 has a new name in this system.
 For example, 1000 times million is a billion, and 1000 times billion is a trillion.

 Indian number system: This system is used in the Indian sub-continent.
 Basically, after 10,000, every multiple of 100 has a new name in this system.
 For example, 100 times 10,000 is a lakh, and 100 times lakh is a crore.
 Do you want to know about conversion between crore and lakh?
-Please check out our crore to lakh calculator.
-And to convert from the Indian numbering system to the American system, use the lakh to million or crore to million converters.
+Please check out our crore to lakh converter.
+And to convert from the Indian numbering system to the American system, use the million to lakh converter or crore to million converter.

 SI metric prefix: Metric prefixes are numbering systems followed by an international system of units to standardize the representation of large numbers involved in scientific quantities.
 For example, 1 kilowatt (kW) is equal to 1000 W, which is the power conversion from kilowatt to watt; here, the kilo is 1000.
 Check out our length converter if you are ever in need of converting length from imperial units to SI units or vice versa.